-What Happens if No Other Vehicles are Involved?
+What If No Other Vehicles Are Involved?
 Who’s to Blame?

 You are driving down the road and the next thing you know, your car is wrapped around a tree (or under a guardrail) or somehow involved in a crash.
 Your car was the only vehicle on the road.
 Who is responsible?
 While it might seem like, because there was only one car involved in the accident that driver must have been the cause, the fact remains that there are indeed, other possibilities.

 How Single Car Accidents Can Occur

 There can be multiple victims of a single car accident.
 The driver or passengers in the vehicle or nearby pedestrians can all be hurt.
 But how do these accidents happen?
 There can be multiple potential causes:

 - Mechanical failure.
 If any essential part of the car experiences failure leading to a loss of control of the vehicle, this can be the cause.